A Comprehensive Guide to Sneaker Terminology

 A shoe that is made available by most sneaker retailers, it is not an ultra-limited model and can be obtained with relative ease.

-“Footlocker still has a FSR of them Jays!” means that an entire range of sizes are available for a particular sneaker.
+“Footlocker still has a FSR of them Jays!” means that an entire range of sizes is available for a particular sneaker.

 LPU – Latest Pick Up.